YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 #### 2.5.3.
 New item creation ( CREATE )
 A new item could be added to the table in the ui and thus in the db table by clicking the plus button above the table ( which uses the google material design ui ).
 The new button has a fixed positon, thus available during scrolling as well from the same position.
+The new button changes it's appears when focused via the keyboard, and can be pressed when in focus by hitting enter with the keyboard.